Interested in becoming a referee in Northern Ohio?

-First step is to log onto ohnreferees.gameofficials.net with the same user ID and password that you used to register this year.
-(If you forgot your password or User ID then use the lost password function on the right side of the sign in screen.)
-Then click on Change Identity on the left and switch to Group 1155 OHN Assignments.
+First step is to log onto ohnreferees.gameofficials.net with the same user ID and password that you used to register.
+Then change identity on the left and switch to Group 1155 OHN Assignments.
 You are now logged into the assigning system.
-(You may also use the same user ID and Password and log in on www.gameofficials.net to bypass this change identity step.)

 Next, go to my availability on the left.
-This is where you will enter the dates that you are available and for the areas you wish to work on those days.
+Enter the dates you are available and for the areas you wish to work on those days.
 Be sure to enter all dates and times available and to update it if any change.
-REMEMBER THAT GO ASSUMES YOU ARE UNAVAILABLE UNLESS YOU INDICATE THE DATES YOU ARE AVAILABLE!
+The Game Officials system assumes you are available unless you indicate the dates you are available.
 Once you have chosen a league and indicated the dates you are available, you may also go to self-assign and indicate the games that you would like to do.

 You may also indicate any specific game(s) that you may be interested in working.
 Go to Self Assign on the left.
 Expand the Game filters on the top to find the dates, locations, leagues, etc. that you are interested in viewing.
 Then click on reload.
 Now you may go to the list of games and indicate any that you wish to work.
 You will be limited to the number of games in a day that you can request so choose wisely.
 Remember that this is not a guarantee of the game but only a way to indicate to the assignor that you would like to do an individual game.

-There are tutorials on how to use the system on https://support.gameofficials.net/kb/category/help-for-officials or you may just click on Help Docs at the top of the game officials screen.
-To see a listing of all games go to http://www.gameofficials.net/public/schedules/schedule.cfm?group=1155 and choose the various leagues that you wish to see.
+To see a listing of all games go to www.gameofficials.net and choose the various leagues that you wish to see.